 “People often ask me from where I get my strength.
 I tell them, from the mountains.
 Today a painting of the Himalayas greets every visitor to the centre and inspires everyone to reach higher, to seek the strength within themselves and to know that they can conquer any fear, surmount any challenge!
 When your spirit is strong, nothing in the world can stop you.”

-Founder and Chairman of ISIC since 1995, he is a man of many interests.
-He has been, until recently the Chairman of The Indian Mountaineering Foundation.
+Founder and Chairman of ISIC since 1995, he was a man of many interests.
+He had been, until recently the Chairman of The Indian Mountaineering Foundation.
 Higher than Everest, Eternal Himalayas, Ladakh-The Hermit Kingdom, Climbing Everest, Faces of Everest, Himalaya, Everest Where Snow Never Melts, Nubra: A Forbidden Valley, Beyond The Himayalas are some among many he has authored.
 His perspective as a patient and clear understanding on importance of rehabilitation and disability were well evident during his tenure as Chairperson, Rehabilitation Council of India where he promoted conquering disability throughout India.
-He is also an avid gardener – he will talk of his Kinnoo trees as passionately as the hospital’s upcoming stem cell research project, a movie buff, a keen traveler and an epicure – who values and cherishes life- especially others.
+He was also an avid gardener – he would talk of his Kinnoo trees as passionately as the hospital’s upcoming stem cell research project, a movie buff, a keen traveler and an epicure – who values and cherishes life- especially others.

 In recognition of his unique contribution to society, the Government of India awarded Major Ahluwalia the country’s highest honours – the Padma Bhushan, the Padma Shri and the Arjuna Award.
 The President of India has also conferred the National Award for Best Work in the Field of Disability on him, for his humanitarian efforts and tireless service for the welfare of persons with disabilities.